 So when we talk about aromatherapy essential oils being used from ancient times – for example, in the Bible, when fragrant offerings were commanded and incense was to be burned – it's true in that the essential oils were present and utilizing the fragrance was the intended result.

-It comes down to this: for herbed oils, the oil is now medicinally varied and stronger than it was before, but the herbal matter is dispersed throughout the carrier and is no longer as concentrated as it was in the small volume of a leaf, stem, or seed.
+It comes down to this: for herbed oils, the oil is now medicinally stronger than it was before, but the herbal matter is more varied and less concentrated than an essential oil.

 For aromatherapy essential oils, the oil is concentrated and specific in use, condensed from large amounts of herbal matter that have been isolated for a single component, therefore compressed into much, much smaller volumes of oil.

 To break it down further, the herbal oil can contain the essential oil but not vice versa.